 • The contest opens August 1, 2017 and closes Jan.
 1, 2018 at noon EST. We will announce the winner in May 2018.

-• The manuscript must be between 140 and 220 pages and include no fewer than six stories.
+• The manuscript must be between 140 and 220 pages (double spaced, 12 point, Times New Roman or similar typeface) and include no fewer than six stories.

 • 50% of the stories must be new (not previously published) on January 1, 2018.